andyarensman/Hiker-Tracker/README.md

 After Passport is set up following the tutorial above, I could access all the user's info using `req.user` in my app methods.
 I use `req.user._id` a lot to `findById`, `findByIdAndUpdate`, etc. to update, delete, and add data to MongoDB.

 *(Note: The login system was one of the last main features I added.)*

+## Password reset

+To allow the user to reset their password if they forgot it, I used [this tutorial](http://sahatyalkabov.com/how-to-implement-password-reset-in-nodejs/) by Sahat Yalkabov.
+The tutorial is a little outdated (2014), so I had to change a few things.
+To get `nodemailer` to work, remove the `'SMTP'` argument from the `createTransport` methods.
+To get `SendGrid` working, you need to make an account, then go under settings => api keys and create a key.
+Back in the `createTransport` method, `auth.user` will always be `apikey` and `auth.pass` will be the api key you created on `SendGrid`.
+You will likely want to use `.env` with your api key.

+Sahat also left out encrypting the new password, so I had to do that using `bcrypt` like I did for creating a new user.

 ## MongoDB to D3 via EJS